sourcearchives/website/README.md

 ![alt tag](themes/peppercarrot-theme_v2/preview.jpg)

 This repository is the full website of the open-source webcomic [http://www.peppercarrot.com](http://www.peppercarrot.com).
 It is powered by a [PluXml](http://www.pluxml.org/) open-source ([GNU GPL V3](http://www.gnu.org/copyleft/gpl.html)) content management system and a couple of plugin.
-The theme was built around the default PluXML theme and use two big libraries: [Parsedown](http://parsedown.org/) lib-parsedown.php ([MIT License](https://opensource.org/licenses/MIT)) and PluCSS released by the PLuXML team under the same license than PLuXml.
-The website uses also a couple of plugins ( for the plugins links, read plugins/<nameoftheplugin>/info.xml file).
+The theme was built around the default PluXML theme and use two big libraries: [Parsedown](http://parsedown.org/) lib-parsedown.php ([MIT License](https://opensource.org/licenses/MIT)) and PluCSS released by the PLuXML team under the same license than PLuXml, GPLv3.
+The website uses also a couple of PluXML plugins ( for the plugins full information read **plugins/<nameoftheplugin>/info.xml** files).

 **So is it just a theme and a open-source project?**

 **Yes and no.** I had to do [little tweaks](https://www.peppercarrot.com/data/images/lab/2015-02-21_Multilingue-SVG-researches/2015-02-21_11_cleaning-code.jpg) here and there to mix multilang, translated webcomic, support of thumbnails, reuse of the database of the blog on the pages, etc...etc...
-The main fork I made were ported on the three plugins: **plxMyMultiLingue** (to display the webcomic multilang and remove the multilang for the blog pages while keeping it for the static pages) **Vignette** (for managing all the pictures resize on the website but also many little functions as previous and next buttons) and plxEditor (for colored syntax highlight, and snippet of code to include pictures in WYSWYG mode with a 'click to enlarge' ready feature).
+The main fork I made were ported on the three plugins: **plxMyMultiLingue** (to display the webcomic multilang and remove the multilang for the blog pages while keeping it for the static pages) **Vignette** (for managing all the pictures resize on the website but also many little functions as previous and next buttons) and **plxEditor** (for colored syntax highlight, and snippet of code to include pictures in WYSWYG mode with a 'click to enlarge' ready feature).

 The "core" folder is almost untouched pure PluXml by design; to allow easier upgrade.

-The theme use a lot of template for the static pages: static-contribute.php, static-fanart-gallery.php, static-sources.php, static-wiki.php ... allow me to directly inject PHP in the website pages while getting the benefit of header, footer, and translation system.
-The content string of text is almost all contained in the theme : /themes/peppercarrot-theme_v2/lang .
+The theme use a lot of template for the static pages: **static-contribute.php**, **static-fanart-gallery.php**, **static-sources.php**, **static-wiki.php** ... allow me to directly inject PHP in the website pages while getting the benefit of header, footer, and translation system.
+The content string of text is almost all contained in the theme : **/themes/peppercarrot-theme_v2/lang** .
 This system was at the origin a design from the PLuXml team to add little keyword and allow the translation of the theme, but I found this system interesting and abused it for the full translation system of the static page.

+Finally, all the database was too big to be hosted here (20GB) so I created a fake database with colored image proxy colored and fake episodes.
+You can find them on 0_sources and data/images mainly.
+This strategy reduced the full Git website repo to 20MB.
+You'll see, it's "colored". ;-)

 ## For translator, How-to:

-The file to translate the Pepper&Carrot website are all in /themes/peppercarrot-theme_v2/lang of this repository.
+The file to translate the Pepper&Carrot website are all in **/themes/peppercarrot-theme_v2/lang** of this repository.

 ![alt tag](http://www.peppercarrot.com/data/images/lab/2015-03-02_tuto-translation/2015-03-01_g_about-website.jpg)